ST-TOMAS-Workshop/stm32u0_workshop/enddevice/enddevice_handson_powmon.md

 ![image2](./img/wiring2.png)

 - or **Connect A-meter** to Pin 1 & 2 of JP7.
-Then keep DK board power from USB-C and do not disconect it.
+Then keep DK board power from USB-C and do not disconnect it.

 # Configuration